Skip to main content

 We hold ourselves to high standards of ethical conduct, and we expect our business partners to do the same.

-1.1.1 Comply with applicable federal, state, and local laws, rules, and regulations, including (but not limited to) antitrust, anti-money laundering, anti-bribery, and anti-corruption laws; labor and employment laws; privacy and information security laws; environmental laws; and laws that address child labor, forced labor, slavery, and human trafficking.
+1.1.1 Comply with all federal, state, and local laws, rules, and regulations, including (but not limited to) antitrust, anti-money laundering, anti-bribery, and anti-corruption laws; equal employment opportunity and workplace discrimination or harassment; privacy and information security laws; environmental laws; and laws that address child labor, forced labor, slavery, and human trafficking.

 1.2.1 Avoid conflicts of interest by disclosing to Fannie Mae any potential or perceived conflict of interest prior to initiating the relationship with us or as soon as you become aware of a conflict during the course of a relationship.